Jeff Hancock

 Jeff Hancock headshot

-• Director, Stanford Social Media Lab, Cyber Policy Center
+• Director, Stanford Social Media Lab

-• Co-director, Stanford Cyber Policy Center
+• Director, Stanford Tech Impact and Policy Center

 • Senior Fellow at the Freeman Spogli Institute for International Studies